 LLCs can avoid double taxation (that is paying corporate tax and individual tax).
 With an LLC, the company chooses whether it will be taxed at the company level and then to individual members or it can choose to be taxed as a partnership with no tax at the LLC level (excluding franchise fee).

-LLCs also enjoy flexibility at the management level.
+Incorporate LLC company in USA also enjoy flexibility at the management level.
 An LLC can have many members or as little as one member.
 LLCs should have an operating agreement that sets forth ownership, profit sharing, responsibilities and how the company is to be managed.

 The most attractive aspect to forming a New York LLC is that the LLC shields owners and members from personal liability.
 An LLC is a separate entity, similar to a corporation, which means LLC members are personally protected from any liability of the LLC and judgments against the LLC.